 It’s rare that anything good comes from a suspect or defendant talking to the police without a lawyer present.
-(See When and How to Invoke Your Right to Silence.)
+(See Invoking Your Right to Remain Silent.)
 But it sometimes, albeit rarely, makes sense for defendants—with their lawyers—to meet with members of law enforcement.

 (For information on other kinds of meetings with the prosecution, see Can criminal cases be resolved without going to court?)